A Glance at the Different Types of Farm Soil

 Clay and loam soils hold nutrients better, which allows for more controlled feeding schedules.
 Pairing fertilizer with organic materials like compost can further enrich the soil, creating healthier and more productive crops.

 Farming success starts from the ground up—quite literally.
 Knowing your soil type, its characteristics, and how to care for it ensures healthier crops and higher yields.
-Whether it’s understanding the balance of sand, silt, clay, and loam or managing pH and fertility, better soil knowledge leads to better farming decisions.
+Whether it’s understanding the balance of sand, silt, and clay, improving soil structure, or managing nutrients and organic matter, better soil knowledge leads to better farming decisions.

 Would you like to receive similar articles by email?